open-chaos/experiment-catalog/aws/OpsWorks/ow_ec2_auto_heal_single_instance_service/README.md

 ### Boto Configuring Credentials

-The Chaos Toolkit Extension for AWS uses [Boto3][boto3] which has a number of options to [configure AWS credentails][credconfig] you need to ensure you have configured the credentails correctly to get the AWS extension to work.
+The Chaos Toolkit Extension for AWS uses [Boto3][boto3] which has a number of options to [configure AWS credentials][credconfig] you need to ensure you have configured the credentials correctly to get the AWS extension to work.

 [boto3]: https://boto3.amazonaws.com/v1/documentation/api/latest/index.html
 [credconfig]: https://boto3.amazonaws.com/v1/documentation/api/latest/index.html